AFC Wimbledon: Ownership and legal status

 AFCW plc was placed under the ownership of The Dons Trust, a supporters' group which is pledged to retain at least 75% control of that ownership.
-In 2003, a minority interest was sold in a share issue in order to finance the purchase of Kingsmeadow; given the circumstances of the club's formation, this decision raised concerns among some members but was quickly accepted.
+In 2003, a minority interest was sold in a share issue in order to finance the purchase of Kingsmeadow.

 The Dons Trust is an industrial and provident society registered with the Financial Services Authority as "Wimbledon Football Club Supporters' Society Limited".
 This is not to be confused with Wimbledon Independent Supporters Association (WISA) although WISA has as one of its stated constitutional aims "to purchase shares in AFC Wimbledon's holding company".

 The original chief executive was Erik Samuelson, a retired accountant, who carried out his full-time duties in return for the nominal sum of one guinea a year, because "it sounded posher than a pound".
 Samuelson retired in 2019; he was replaced by the club's former COO, Joe Palmer.

+On the 9th of April 2026, The Dons Trust members voted to reduce the ownership number from 75% to 50.01% and removed the 15% minority cap of individual owners of the club as well.